-LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM &ndash The Small Firm Assistance Program (SFAP) is one of the programs funded under the Economic Development Sub recipient agreement.
-SFAP provides grants to eligible small firms in Lower Manhattan adversely affected by street closures resulting from publicly-funded construction.
-SFAP anticipates providing grants to approximately150 small firms in Lower Manhattan.
-During the second quarter of 2009, SFAP received thirty-three applications for assistance, for a total of one hundred and twenty-six applications received since the launch of the Program.
-LMDC continues to work with EDC to ensure the Program is administered as efficiently and effectively as possible.
+LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM &ndash The Small Firm Assistance Program is one of the programs funded under the Economic Development Sub recipient agreement.
+This Program will provide grants to eligible small firms in Lower Manhattan adversely affected by street closures related to publicly-funded construction.
+During the first quarter of 2010, LMDC received twenty-four applications for assistance, for a total of two hundred and thirty applications received since the launch of the Program.
+LMDC continues to work with the City of New York to ensure the Program is administered as efficiently and effectively as possible.